zimmra/docker-prusaslicer/README.md

 # Work-In-Progress
 ## Use at Your Own Risk

-Can be found at https://hub.docker.com/r/pzubuntu593/docker-freecad
+Can be found at https://hub.docker.com/r/pzubuntu593/docker-prusaslicer

 Based off LSIO's implementation of KasmVNC w/ Blender

-Large image, because currently the image has FreeCAD pre-installed via compiling from source.

-The apt versions (default repo & PPA) were having issues for me, and they seem to no longer be maintained.

 .AppImage and Flatpak versions did not like running in docker